Silvio Apponyi

-Silvio Apponyi OAM (born 4 July 1949) is an Australian sculptor based in the Adelaide Hills in South Australia, who focuses primarily on Animalier.
+Silvio Apponyi OAM (born 4 July 1949) is an Australian sculptor based in the Adelaide Hills in South Australia, noted for depictions of animals.

 Early life and education

-Apponyi was born on 4 July 1949 in a refugee camp in Dachau, near Munich, migrating to Australia during infancy.
-He claimed his father Albert Frederick (Frigyes) Apponyi descended from an illegitimate line of the Apponyi family.
+Silvio Apponyi was born on 4 July 1949 in a refugee camp in Dachau, near Munich, migrating to Australia during infancy.
+His father Albert Frederick (Frigyes) Apponyi claimed descent from an illegitimate line of the Apponyi family.

 The family moved to Adelaide, and Apponyi had a difficult home life.
 He started wood carving when he was about five years old.
 He attended Woodville High School, where he was encouraged to apply for a scholarship to art school.

 Career

 Apponyi studied sculpture at the North Adelaide School of Arts, and during that time won a German Academic Exchange Scholarship (DAAD), and went on to study for a year at the Munich Academy.

 Since then he has had one-man shows and group exhibitions locally, interstate and overseas.
 He has won several prizes, accepted commissions, conducted workshops in Australia and Malaysia, and studied wood-block printmaking under a Japanese master.
 His work is featured in many private collections both here and overseas and in public spaces across Australia.

 Apponyi was awarded the Medal of the Order of Australia (OAM) in the 2020 Queen's Birthday Honours for "service to the visual arts as a sculptor".

 Apponyi lives and works from his studio located at Balhannah in South Australia.